Order of Gabriela Silang

-The Order of Gabriela Silang (Orden ni Gabriela Silang) is an all-female order of the Philippines founded on September 19, 2003.
-It is named after Philippine national heroine, Gabriela Silang.
+The Order of Gabriela Silang (Orden ni Gabriela Silang) is an all-female order of the Philippines It is named after Philippine national heroine, Gabriela Silang.

 Award and Rank

 The Order of Gabriela Silang is a single-class Order which may be conferred upon the spouses of heads of state and/or of government, both Filipino and foreign.

 Insignia

 The ribbon of the order is red with yellow and blue borders.